chinamike65/hugo-tuolesi/content/book3/book3en.md

 The consequences of lying is to sow discord.
 The more serious duplicity is in the monastery, when talking among the Sangha to instigate dissension, don't underestimate this verbal karma.
 This kind of karma is very easy to create, so be very careful.

-Others sow out the relationship between Dharmamily members.
+Others sow out the relationship between family members.

 For example, saying in front of the master, "Master, this disciple is not sincere and unbelieving in you..." to provoke the relationship between the master and the disciple.